Gordon888/Profile_card/README.md

 # Profile_card

-This is a standard profile card using HTML & CSS.
+This is a simple profile card using HTML & CSS.

-Built from an image.
+Built from a designed reference. (reference is in images!)